Title: Portraits of signers of the Declaration of Independence

 In Washington D.C. near the Washington Monument, in a memorial park dedicated to the signers of the Declaration, there are 56 granite blocks, one of which bears the name of John Penn.

-On June 6, 1933, a memorial tablet to Penn’s great-grandfather, James Taylor, was unveiled at King and Queen Courthouse in Richmond, Virginia listing a number of his descendants including “John Penn (signer of the Declaration of Independence)”.
+On June 6, 1933, a memorial tablet to Penn’s great-grandfather, James Taylor, was unveiled at King and Queen Courthouse in Richmond, Virginia listing several of his descendants including “John Penn (signer of the Declaration of Independence)”.

 David McCullough, descendant, 2008